vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_sm_meters_elbow_1.html

-The elbow curve seems to confirm that five is the optimal number of clusters, so let's create a ``k-means`` model with that in mind.
+The elbow curve seems to confirm that five is the optimal number of clusters, so let's create a :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` model with that in mind.

 .. ipython:: python